Emma030416/machine_learning/README.md

 notes -- in MLNotes

-practice -- go to C:\pycharm\Py_Projects\MLPractice (environment is already done there)
+practice -- in MLPractice

-use the notes here and the practice in the computer together
+use the notes and practice together